 2.1.
 Study sites

-Study area is located in the Republic of Tatarstan 55 N and 48 E, Russian Federation.
-The oil and gas deposit infrastructure (UVRT) site (1) is located 250 km away from the control natural reserve Raifa (2) site (Figure 1a).
-The territory is located on the southern border of the southern taiga natural zone in the Volga-Vyatka high-plain complex of dark coniferous-broad-leaved forests [14].
+Study sites are located in the Republic of Tatarstan within 54-55 N and -49-52 E, Russian Federation.
+We investigated two sites: UVRT - the oil and gas deposit infrastructure (UVRT) site near to Romashkinskoye deposit industrial site and Raifa – a control natural reserve site, which is located 250 km away from the UVRT (Figure 1a).
+The territory is located on the southern border of the southern taiga natural zone in the Volga-Vyatka high-plain complex of dark coniferous-broad-leaved forests [19].

+The Romashkinskoye UVRT oil and gas deposit site Almetyevsk is located 54 N, 52 E, which is 15 km away from Almetyevsk city in the northwestern part of the Bugulma plateau, confined to the South Tatar (Almetyevsk) arch at 200-210 m asl (Figure 1a).
+Geological oil reserves are 5 billion tons, while proved and recoverable reserves - 3 billion tons.
+Exploratory drilling was started in 1943 [26-27], while in 1948 a thick Devonian formation was discovered.
+Intensive development and exploitation were started in 1953.
+At present the Romashkinskoye field is one of the largest oil fields in the world.
+More than 400 deposits have been identified; the main ones in terms of size: oil deposits of the Devonian terrigenous complex in the Kynovsko-Pashy sediments, this is about 70% of the explored reserves.
+Reserves replenishment: commercial oil reserves are growing, although cumulative production is also growing and already exceeds previously approved reserves.
+Depletion of sediments of the Pashinsky horizon of the Romashkinskoye field is regularly estimated at more than 85%.
+It is announced that residual oil reserves are concentrated in undeveloped low-permeability reservoirs.
+Then petrophysical works, hydrodynamic studies, seismic exploration are carried out, and the reserves are replenished.
+The composition of the Kynovsko-Pashy sediments indicates that anomalous zones of light oil from the Zhivet complex flowed into the wells.
+The Zhivetsky complex is represented by sandstones, siltstones and clays with thin interlayers of marls and limestones, and is divided into Afoninsky and Starooskolsky horizons [26].

-The UVRT (1) oil and gas deposit site Almetyevsk is located 15 km away from Almetyevsk city in the north direction (Figure 1a).
-The relief of study site is characterised as a flat with small hills.
+The relief of the study site is characterised as a flat with small hills.
 Dry forest dominated by pine (Pinus sylvestris L.) (Figure 1b).
 The herbage is dominated by ground reedgrass, sedges and various steppe plant species.
 The soils are dry sod-podzol soils on sandy and sandy loam sediments.

-Raifa (2) natural reserve site (Figure 1a) is represented by pine trees as the main dominant species (Pinus sylvestris L.) (Figure 2c), while rarely spruce and birch (green-moss pine forest).
+The Raifa natural reserve (control) site 55 N, 49 E (Figure 1a) is represented by pine trees as the main dominant species (Pinus sylvestris L.) (Figure 2c), while rarely spruce and birch (green-moss pine forest).
 Pine trees (Pinus sylvestris L.) can reach up to 150 years.
 The forest stand encounters single species of Betula pendula Roth., Picea fennica (Regel) Kom.
 The understory is sparse, represented by Euonymus verrucosus Scop., Tillia cordata Mill.
-Dominants of the herbaceous layer are Calamagrostis epigejos (L.) Roth and Convallaria majalis L. The soil is soddy-podzolic on sandy and sandy loam deposits of the third floodplain terrace of the Volga River.
+Dominants of the herbaceous layer are Calamagrostis epigejos (L.) Roth and Convallaria majalis L. The soil is soddy-podzolic on sandy and sandy loam deposits of the third floodplain terrace of the Volga River [17].

 2.2.
 Local weather station observations